matloff/polyanNA/README.md

 As with imputational methods, the non-imputational MIM is motivated by a desire to make use of rows of A having non-missing values, rather than discarding them as in the complete-cases method (CCM).
+Note that this is crucial in our prediction context; CCM simply won't work here.

 Moreover, MIM treats NA values as potentially *informative*; ignoring them may induce a bias.
-MIM, may reduce this bias, by indirectly accounting for the distributional interactions between missingness and other variables.
+MIM may reduce this bias, by indirectly accounting for the distributional interactions between missingness and other variables.
 This occurs, for instance, in the cross-product terms in A'A and A'B, where the lm() coefficient vector is (A'A)<sup>-1</sup>